josephzammit90/ImageJ-Recon-Plugin-Java/README.md

 ********************
 Notes
 ********************
   i).
-See 'ImageJ Plugin Library Manual.pdf' for a full description of the plugins
+See 'OptiJ Manual.pdf' for a full description of the plugins

   ii).
 To install and start using this ImageJ Plugin please download 'Sensor_CDT.jar' in the master branch and follow the installation guide in the manual.